 The IFS Food Standard is a standard recognized by the GFSI (Global Food Safety Initiative) for auditing food manufacturers.
 The focus is on food safety and the quality of processes and products.

 The "Roundtable on Sustainable Palm Oil" (RSPO) is a global initiative of several interest groups that are oriented towards certified sustainable palm oil products.
 The members of the RSPO and the ones involved in its activities come from different areas and include plantations, producers and retailers, environmental associations and social NGOs from many countries which produce or use palm oil products.
-The most important goal of the RSPO is to advance the cultivation and the usage of sustainable palm oil by the cooperation within the supply chain and by an open dialogue among the interest groups.
+The most important goal of the RSPO is to advance the cultivation and the usage of sustainable palm oil by the cooperation within the supply chain and by an open dialogue between the interest groups.

 The BRC Food certification forms a global framework for the auditing of food production and processing.
 The main emphasis of this standard lies on the quality assurance of food processing and the associated processes.